ianmackenzie/elm-geometry-svg/README.md

 Note that these functions will work on *any* `Svg msg`, value, not just ones that happen to have been produced with this package!
-So you can use them as a convenient way to transform SVG that you've produced using some other package.
+So you can use them as a convenient way to transform SVG that you've produced in some other way.

 ## Coordinate conversion